 Title IV disciplinary processes have moved first from a secular trial model, then to a system similar to the military code of justice, and finally to a process rooted in a theological foundation.
 As stated in Title IV Canon 1, it aims to promote healing, repentance, forgiveness, restitution, justice, amendment of life, and reconciliation.

 The Rev. Dr. Pamela Cooper-White conducted much of the original research for the General Convention that lead to the conversion of the Episcopal Church’s ecclesiastical discipline procedure.
 She describes how its foundation rests on God’s love that draws us into relationship.

 The shift to a theological foundation also changed the tone of the canons.
-Bishop Wallis Ohl was one of a group tasked by the church to create the words of the current Title IV.
-The vows of baptism and the vows of ordination were paramount in the foundation of the new canon.
+Bishop Wallis Ohl was one of a group tasked by the church to create the words of the current Title IV canons.
+The vows of baptism and the vows of ordination were paramount in the foundation of the new canons.
 Bishop Ohl says it now centers on an expectation that clerics will live as they vowed they would live.
 Thus, he says Title IV became a positive standard of conduct, rather than a negatively worded standard.

 Additionally, Dr. Steve Nishibayashi, a member of the Executive Council of the Episcopal Church, says officers of Title IV proceedings need to focus on its theology during the disciplinary process.